RubenDillon/tanzu/tap2/readme.md

             kubectl get secret harbor-cert-tls -n tanzu-system-registry -o=jsonpath={.data."tls\.key"} | base64 --decode > tls-key.txt

     14. Deploy Harbor from the TMC Catalog using harbor-values.yaml from this git.
-Modify the fields whith yours certificate.
+Modify the fields whith yours certificate and the name of your default storage class.

     15. Connect to harbor and create "tap" project as public.